 The Arab consumer is unique and needs to be treated differently than consumers in other parts of the world.
 Below we will examine some of the consumer behavior, traits, characteristics and demographics of a Middle Eastern Arab consumer that set them apart from consumers in other parts of the world.
 It should be noted that many of these points are broad generalizations with the intent to help inform businesses looking to operate in the region on how they can better reach their target audience.
 Since these are broad generalizations about Arab consumers there will always be exceptions to these traits that defy the norm.

 1. Arabs are very brand conscious.
-Many Arab countries have been bombarded with low quality products from China and other countries over the past two decades and brands are a clear and simple way to affirm consumers a product is high quality.
+Many Arab countries have been bombarded with low-quality products from China and other countries over the past two decades and brands are a clear and simple way to affirm to consumers that a product is high quality.
 Additionally, as we will get into in more detail below, brands carry with them status in the Middle East.
-Though this may be true in other countries around the world Arabs assign status to brands in everything from cars to clothes to smart phones.
+Though this may be true in other countries around the world Arabs assign status to brands in everything from cars to clothes to smartphones.

 5. Arabs may need to touch before they buy.
-For many Arabs they are used to buying things in person through someone they may know.
-As a large percentage of Arabs still haven’t bought anything online they aren’t used to paying for products they haven’t seen.
+For many Arabs, they are used to buying things in person through someone they may know.
+As a large percentage of Arabs still haven’t bought anything online, they aren’t used to paying for products they haven’t seen.
 There are a few ways that brands can help ease the transition for these types of consumers.
 Customer support is key.
 Offer Cash on Delivery (COD).
-In the MENA region for example up to 62% of online transactions are COD.
+In the MENA region for example up to 62% of online transactions are COD (see update below, this is changing).
 Having an Arab speaker ready to take calls of customers new to online buying will provide the caller with a sense of security in buying the product.
-High quality pictures and if possible videos of the product can help a customer get a better understanding of what they will be getting so there are no surprises when the product arrives.
+High-quality pictures and, if possible, videos of the product can help a customer better understand what they will be getting so there are no surprises when the product arrives.
 Have a return policy.
 Be willing to go the extra mile to support a customer with their first few purchases.
-People underestimate the power of brand loyalty in this culture, helping a customer with their first purchases can lead to a lifetime customer worth thousands in revenue.
+People underestimate the power of brand loyalty in this culture; helping a customer with their first purchases can lead to a lifetime customer worth thousands in revenue.

 8. Fashion is immensely popular in the Middle East.
-In fact there is an over abundance of online magazines, blogs, and forums that follow the fashion industry closely.
+In fact, an over abundance of online magazines, blogs, and forums follow the fashion industry closely.
 Arabs care about fashion.
-Whether this is just another status symbol as mentioned above or has other motivations it is here to stay.
-Fashion defies global norms in the countries in the Gulf where women buy expensive designer brand name dresses even though they will never be seen by men in public outside of their immediate family.
-Many luxury brand names in the fashion world have made strong in-roads into Arab culture.
+Whether this is just another status symbol, as mentioned above or has other motivations, it is here to stay.
+Fashion defies global norms in the countries in the Gulf where women buy expensive designer brand name dresses even though men will never see them in public outside of their immediate family.
+Many luxury brand names in the fashion world have made strong inroads into Arab culture.

 13. Arabic.
 Don’t forget about language.
 Arabs tend to buy from companies that speak their language.
-Initially mobile phone companies like Nokia and Blackberry developed strong loyal consumer bases in the region by providing superior Arabic language support before Apple and Android.
-To this day there are many aspects of using Arabic on a Mac computer that aren’t ideal and Apple has missed out on market share in the MENA region because of it.
+Initially, mobile phone companies like Nokia and Blackberry developed strong, loyal consumer bases in the region by providing superior Arabic language support before Apple and Android.
+To this day, many aspects of using Arabic on a Mac computer aren’t ideal, and Apple has missed out on market share in the MENA region because of it.
 Companies wanting to take advantage of new opportunities and industries with limited competition in the region should consider language a top priority for winning new customers.

 14. Age is an important consideration as well.
-In most Gulf Arab countries the majority is under the age 30.
-In many countries this stems from large family sizes.
-Youth shouldn’t be ignored but it is also important to consider older members of society, because they typically have the purchasing power in the family.
-In light of this brands that are new and trendy can have an advantage by appealing to the younger Arab demographic.
+In most Gulf Arab countries, the majority is under the age of 30.
+In many countries, this stems from large family sizes.
+Youth shouldn’t be ignored but it is also important to consider older members of society because they typically have the purchasing power in the family.
+In light of this, new and trendy brands can have an advantage by appealing to the younger Arab demographic.

 Are you looking to attract more Arab customers or increase your sales among Arabs?
 Contact us to find out how we can help.